An Olympic bar with center knurl marks. A great bar that spins freely and feels good. Comes in chrome and black.

-A 330 pound rated bar with threaded ends and medium knurl markings.
+A 330-pound rated bar with threaded ends and medium knurl markings.
 Measures 86 inches long, weighs 39.38 pounds, and fits standard 2-inch plates.
+Plates are included.

 This bar is longer than most Olympic bars.